 Cats will be abandoned with or without TNR which is why TNR is necessary today.
 These periodic abandonments, however, will not derail the overall success of a TNR program because cat colonies can absorb the occasional newcomer yet still show a significant population reduction when the majority of the animals are sterilized.

-potential abandonment, such as posting signs about abandonment ordinances at high-profile cat
+potential abandonment, such as posting signs about abandonment ordinances at a high-profile cat

 Why are feeding bans ineffective?